The Glenn Van Noord Short-Term Urban Missions Program enables students to serve in urban Grand Rapids each summer.

 Thornapple Covenant Church is committed to responding to the needs of the urban community in Grand Rapids.
 We want to be God's hands and feet to help.
 But how does a church located in a suburban setting do that?
 That question was asked back in the year 2000 by members of Thornapple's Urban Ministry team (now the Love Mercy Do Justice team).
 They wanted to help ministries operating in our city and also to give students a chance to serve and be exposed to the realities and needs present in the urban community.
 Out of that desire came the Glenn Van Noord Short-Term Urban Missions Program.

-We are no longer accepting applications for the summer of 2017.
-The application period for the summer of 2018 will begin March 1, 2018.
+The application period for the summer of 2018 will begin March 1, 2018. on that date a link will be added here for the online application.

-After online applications are submitted, the program coordinators interview and work with each student to match them to the right organization for them.
-Contact Marny Danz at email@example.com if you have questions about this program.
+After online applications are submitted, the program coordinators, LV Wynalda and Marny Danz, interview and work with each student to match them to the right organization for them.
+Contact Marny Danz or LV Wynalda if you have questions about this program.
 You can read a brochure about the program by clicking here.
 To read the reflection papers of the students who served this past summer, click here.

 Who was Glenn Van Noord?